RecieverofMemory/Chromaton/README.md

     cd Chromaton

-  (to learn how to use cd to navigate around, see later in this guide)
+  (If something is capitalized, you need to capitalize it.
+To learn how to use cd to navigate around, see later in this guide)

   The following two commands may take a little time and it may look like the process stalled, just wait.
 During the second command there may be some "no", unless it is of a group of things that were installed above, it should still be ok.